 The typical asking rate per listing is in the $70's per square foot per year.
-The Lower Nob Hill submarket is going through a an increase in rates.
-In the last 3 months, the median rate went up $6 per sqft per year.
-That's a 9% increase in rent.
+The Lower Nob Hill region is going through a a rise in rates.
+In the last 3 months, the median rate went up $76 per sqft per year.

-Compared to the rest of the Bay Area market, the Lower Nob Hill region has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Bay Area market, the Lower Nob Hill submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 16 listings have been listed, which means new availabilities most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 6% of the office spaces in the Lower Nob Hill are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have come on the market, which means new listings might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 50% of the office spaces in the Lower Nob Hill are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,350 sqft.
-Most buildings in this region are approximately 4 floors.
+The standard measurement for office space in this area is around 1,260 sqft.
+Most buildings in this market are approximately 4 floors.
 Most buildings in this region were built in 1915 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this market.
-Most of the occupants of Lower Nob Hill work from home.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Most of the residents of Lower Nob Hill work from home.
+Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.